VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 # Chapter 4: Extending and Enhancing the Orders and Registrations Bounded Context

-*Exploring further in the Orders and Registrations bounded context*

-# A description of the Orders and Registrations Bounded Context
+_Further exploration of the Orders and Registrations bounded context._

+_"I see that it is by no means useless to travel, if a man wants to see something new."
+Jules Verne, Around the World in Eighty Days_

+# Changes to the bounded context

 The previous chapter describes the **Orders and Registrations** bounded context in some detail.
 This chapter describes some changes that